alinchis/mjollnir-sws/README.md

-# mjollnir-sws
+# patj-manager
-A modular tool for working with spatial data
+A modular tool for managing and delivering patj data.